Saulsbury Public Records Directory

 Elections & Voter Records

-Saulsbury residents vote in elections administered by the Hardeman County Election Commission, located at 100 North Main Street, Suite 103, Bolivar, TN 38008, phone (731) 658-3801.
-This office manages voter registration, maintains voter rolls, coordinates polling locations, certifies election results, and provides information on all federal, state, county, and municipal elections affecting Hardeman County voters.
-Tennessee residents can register to vote online at GoVoteTN.com, the official state voter registration portal operated by the Tennessee Secretary of State.
-The deadline to register is 30 days before any election.
-Voters must provide their Tennessee driver license or photo ID number, date of birth, and last four digits of their Social Security number.
-Saulsbury, as an incorporated municipality, holds town elections for mayor and aldermen, though the extremely small population means these elections involve minimal candidates and voters.
-Municipal elections in Tennessee typically occur in even-numbered years, with the next regular municipal election cycle scheduled for 2026.
-Residents can confirm their specific polling place by using the GoVoteTN.com polling location lookup tool or by contacting the Hardeman County Election Commission directly.
-Tennessee law requires voters to present one of several acceptable forms of photo identification at the polls, including Tennessee driver license, U.S. passport, military ID, or Tennessee photo voter ID (available free from county clerk offices).
-In the November 2024 presidential election, Hardeman County saw approximately 60% voter turnout, with around 5,800 of the county's roughly 9,700 registered voters casting ballots.
-For the November 3, 2026 general election, Hardeman County and Saulsbury voters will decide several significant races: the Tennessee gubernatorial election, as Governor Bill Lee's term expires and Tennessee holds gubernatorial elections in midterm years; Tennessee's U.S. Senate seat (if Senator Marsha Blackburn's seat is up in 2026; Tennessee's other Senate seat held by Bill Hagerty runs in 2026); all seats in the Tennessee House of Representatives (Hardeman County is in District 72) and Tennessee State Senate (District 26); Hardeman County offices including County Mayor, County Commissioners, Sheriff, Trustee, Register of Deeds, and Circuit Court Clerk; and potentially local school board positions and ballot measures.
-Absentee voting in Tennessee is available for voters who meet specific criteria including age 60 or older, hospitalization, caretaker responsibility, or scheduled absence from the county.
+Registration must be completed 30 days before any election, with voters providing their Tennessee driver license or photo ID number, date of birth, and last four digits of their Social Security number.
+As an incorporated municipality, the town holds elections for mayor and aldermen, though the extremely small population means these contests involve minimal candidates and voters.
+Municipal elections in Tennessee typically occur in even-numbered years, with the next regular cycle scheduled for 2026.
+Residents can confirm their specific polling place using the GoVoteTN.com polling location lookup tool or by contacting the Election Commission directly.
+Tennessee law requires voters to present acceptable photo identification at the polls - Tennessee driver license, U.S. Passport, military ID, or Tennessee photo voter ID, which is available free from county clerk offices.
+In For the November 3, 2026 general election, county and town voters will decide several significant races: the Tennessee gubernatorial election, as Governor Bill Lee's term expires and Tennessee holds gubernatorial elections in midterm years; Tennessee's U.S. Senate seat (if Senator Marsha Blackburn's seat is up in 2026; Tennessee's other Senate seat held by Bill Hagerty runs in 2026); all seats in the Tennessee House of Representatives (Hardeman County is in District 72) and Tennessee State Senate (District 26); Hardeman County offices including County Mayor, County Commissioners, Sheriff, Trustee, Register of Deeds, and Circuit Court Clerk; and potentially local school board positions and ballot measures.
+Absentee voting in Tennessee is available for voters who meet specific criteria including age 60 or older, hospitalization, caretaker responsibility, or scheduled absence from Hardeman County.
 Absentee ballot applications must be submitted to the Hardeman County Election Commission, and early voting is available at designated locations for approximately two weeks before Election Day.
-Public election records in Tennessee include voter registration data (with some personal information redacted), campaign finance reports filed by candidates and political action committees (available through the Tennessee Registry of Election Finance at tn.gov/tref), candidate qualifying petitions, precinct-level election results, and official canvass reports—all accessible through the County Election Commission or the Tennessee Secretary of State's website.
+Public election records in Tennessee include voter registration data (with some personal information redacted), campaign finance reports filed by candidates and political action committees (available through the Tennessee Registry of Election Finance at tn.gov/tref), candidate qualifying petitions, precinct-level election results, and official canvass reports - all accessible through the County Election Commission or the Tennessee Secretary of State's website.

 Frequently Asked Questions